uswds/uswds/docs/_elements/form-controls.md

 <h5>Known issues</h5>

 <ul class="usa-content-list">
-  <li>Voiceover on iOS currently does not support fieldset and legend for forms.
+  <li>VoiceOver on iOS currently does not support fieldset and legend for forms.
 You can address this by using <code>aria-labeledby="for-attribute-of-label id-of-legend id-of-additional-info"</code> on each input in the fieldset.
 Using <code>aria-labeledby</code> will overwrite the default text read by the screen reader, so it is important to include all relevant information.</li>
-  <li>Voiceover on OSX currently does not support <code>aria-describedby</code>.
-Use <code>aria-labeledby</code> instead, and include all related fields, including, labels, legned, and hint text</li>
+  <li>VoiceOver on OS X currently does not support <code>aria-describedby</code>.
+Use <code>aria-labeledby</code> instead, and include all related fields, including, labels, legend, and hint text</li>
 </ul>

 <p>If you are a building a form with multiple controls, also consider the <a href="{{ site.baseurl }}/form-controls/">accessibility guidelines in the “Form Templates” section</a>.</p>